pakshuang/ai-chat-survey/docs/backend.md

 ## Introduction

 This section serves as a comprehensive exploration of the backend infrastructure underpinning our AI chatbot survey system.
-Here, we present an in-depth analysis of the Large Language Model (LLM), in our case ChatGPT, at the heart of our solution, along with a detailed examination of the backend architecture.
+Here, we present an in-depth analysis of the Large Language Model (LLM), in our case GPT-4, at the heart of our solution, along with a detailed examination of the backend architecture.
 It aims to provide a thorough understanding of our model selection rationale, its integration into the survey framework, and the overarching architecture supporting its functionality.
 Furthermore, we discuss our approach to model evaluation, post-deployment tracking, and strategies for continuous improvement.

 ## Literature Review